Smart Fiberglass Solutions Contact Us Now

 Ceramic Fiber Blankets

-Ceramic fiber blankets are used in extremely high-temperature environments such as metal smelting and industrial furnaces.
+Ceramic fiber blankets are used in extremely high-temperature environments such as metal smelting, industrial furnaces, kiln insulation, and other severe thermal protection applications.

 Where Welding Blankets Are Used

-Welding blankets can also be used for cutting, grinding, brazing, and other hot work operations.
+Welding blankets can also be used for cutting, grinding, brazing, soldering, and other hot work operations where sparks, spatter, or radiant heat may be present.

 Best Practices for Using Welding Blankets

-2. Fully cover the equipment or surface being protected.
+2. Fully cover the equipment, cable, surface, or structure being protected.

-3. Secure the blanket with clamps or hooks if necessary.
+3. Secure the blanket with clamps, hooks, or grommets if movement is possible.

-4. Avoid gaps where sparks could pass through.
+4. Avoid gaps where sparks or molten metal could pass through.

-5. Allow the blanket to cool before handling.
+6. Allow the blanket to cool before handling, folding, or storage.

-Welding Blanket vs Fire Blanket: What’s the Difference?
+Welding Blanket vs Fire Blanket: What Is the Difference?

 Feature Welding Blanket Fire Blanket